janethavi/itsMe/README.md

 <h2 align="center">Hello Folks!
 I'm Janeth .... 👋🤓</h2>

-Currently, I am working as a Software Engineer at [WSO2](https://wso2.com).
+Currently, I am working as a Site Reliability Engineer at [WSO2](https://wso2.com).
 I am also a contributor for the [SEF Community](https://sefglobal.org).
 Feel free to contact me from any medium mentioned above if you have anything to ask.